sap-tutorials/Tutorials/tutorials/cloudsdk-cap-pipeline-model/cloudsdk-cap-pipeline-model.md

 ## Prerequisites
  - You have set up CI/CD for the SAP Cloud SDK.
 See [Set Up Continuous Integration and Delivery for SAP Cloud SDK](https://developers.sap.com/tutorials/cloudsdk-ci-cd.html).
- - You have installed the latest LTS release of [Node JS](https://nodejs.org/en).
+ - You have installed the latest LTS release of [Node.js](https://nodejs.org/en).
  - You have installed [Apache Maven](https://maven.apache.org/).
  - You have installed [Java](https://www.java.com/en/).
  - You have an account and repository in [GitHub](https://github.com/).